 - create ADV to make the target audience feel the need of buying that particular thing

 Nutribullet is a great example of a good strategy:

-* They’ve got 80% from just the 20% of the people interested in the market.
+- They’ve got 80% from just 20% of the people interested in the market.

 They’ve applied the rule of 80 vs 20 maximizing the impact of a campaign on a particular audience and giving this audience the opportunity to buy something they start feeling as necessary for themselves.

-Clearly they’ve became so popular that today they’re seeing a growth also on other niches but this is just the long tail and the result of careful planning and management of the niche.
+Clearly they’ve become so popular that today they’re seeing a growth also on other niches but this is just the long tail and the result of careful planning and management of the niche.